Thomas & Friends series 3

-Thomas (the Tank Engine) & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

 This article lists and details episodes from the third series of the show, which was first broadcast in the UK between 25 February and 14 July 1992, and in the United States as part of Shining Time Station in November 1991 (shortly after being released direct-to-video in the UK).
 In 1993, the last ten episodes were released in the United States on Shining Time Station.

-This series was narrated by Michael Angelis for UK audiences, while George Carlin narrated the episodes for US audiences.
+This series was narrated by Michael Angelis for UK audiences, taking over from Ringo Starr from the previous two series, while George Carlin narrated the episodes for US audiences.
+In episodes 1–16, the UK narration uses a different take on the TV broadcast compared to the original VHS releases.

-Some episodes in this series have one title: the original from the American titles are shown underneath.
+This was the first series produced by Gullane Entertainment (then known as The Britt Allcroft Company).

 In the US, this season was aired from 18 November 1991 to 7 June 1993 on Shining Time Station.

-On episodes 1–16, the UK narration uses a different take on the TV broadcast compared to the original VHS releases.

 Production

 Filming

 Series 3 was produced by The Britt Allcroft Company in association with Japanese television station Fuji Television.
 It was divided into two parts, one part having 16 episodes and the other having ten.
 The series was filmed and produced in 1991.
-16 episodes were released direct-to-video on November 11, 1991 in the UK, and aired in the United States from November 18 to December 27, 1991 as part of Shining Time Station.
+16 episodes were released direct-to-video on November 11, 1991, in the UK, and aired in the United States from November 18 to December 27, 1991, as part of Shining Time Station.
 They remained unaired in the UK until February 25, 1992, when the full series aired there.
 The last ten episodes aired on Shining Time Station in 1993.
 It was made at a cost of £1,300,000.

 Before production of series 3, Clearwater Features closed down, with The Britt Allcroft Company becoming the sole producer.
 Producer Robert D. Cardona left before series 3, and Britt Allcroft took his place as co-producer alongside David Mitton.